 The following table sets out the number of Directors' meetings held during the financial year and the number of meetings attended by each Director while they were a Director.
-During the financial year, the Company held four Board meetings, nil Audit Committee meetings, nil Nomination Committee and nil Remuneration Committee meetings.
-(Audit, Nomination and Remuneration matters were addressed at Board meetings)
+During the financial year, the Company held three Board meetings, nil Audit Committee meetings, nil Nomination Committee and one Remuneration Committee meetings.
+(Audit and Nomination matters were addressed at Board meetings)